 Tulsa offers a little something for everyone.
 From the Philbrook Museum to the Gilcrease Museum to the Tulsa Zoo to the Tulsa Air and Space Museum, many places exist for learning and culture in the area.
 And with the city resting in the foothills of the Ozarks and the Arkansas River running through its center, there are a plethora of outdoor activities as well.
 Turkey Mountain, an urban wilderness located close to Midtown, has a variety of hiking and biking trails for the outdoorsy type.
 And all along the riverside are paved running trails.
 For sports-loving residents, Tulsa has two Division 1 college sports teams: The University of Tulsa and Oral Roberts University.
 The city also enjoys minor league sports like the Drillers (baseball), Oilers (hockey) and Roughnecks (soccer).

 Tulsa offers every type of eatery and innumerable forms of shopping.
-From world-wide chains to family-owned diners, Down Town Tulsa has every cuisine at every price range to offer.
-Try Smokes in downtown for some high-quality BBQ.
-For the perfect brunch or dinner spot, head to 2nd street to Dilly’s Diner.
+From worldwide chains to family-owned diners, Down Town Tulsa has every cuisine at every price range to offer.
+Try Smoke on Cherry Street for some high-quality BBQ.
+For the perfect brunch or dinner spot, head downtown to Dilly’s Diner.
 Or wait to enjoy food trucks every Wednesday on the Guthrie Green.
-Midtown provides some of the most popular and well-kept shopping areas of the city, Utica square and Brookside offer boutique shopping and unique dining experience, making them the perfect locations for a day out.
+Midtown provides some of the most popular and well-kept shopping areas of the city.
+Utica square and Brookside offer boutique shopping and unique dining experience, making them the perfect locations for a day out.
 Across town, Woodland Hills Mall brings with it commercial stores and chain restaurants, rounding out the experiences a city like Tulsa offers.

 Listing provided courtesy of Katy Houchin, McGraw, REALTORS

 Listing provided courtesy of Mary Lou Doudican, McGraw, REALTORS